prebid/prebid.github.io/prebid-server/pbs-modules/ortb2-blocking.md

 }
 ```

-PBS-Go version of the same config:
+PBS-Go uses underscores instead of dashes, so this is the Go version of the same config:
 ```
 {
     "hooks": {